openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Establish a reference interpretation for each of the cross-validation sample units.

-Choose a reference interpretation--this should be one of the interpreter’s class assignments.
+Choose a reference interpretation--this should be one of the interpreter's class assignments.
 This reference interpretation will be the basis for establishing the performance of individual interpreters.

 Calculate agreement for each interpreter based on the reference interpretation.
 For each pair of interpreters, create a confusion matrix and include it in your project documentation.